DHP-stottepakke/pages/pages/dmp_supporting_info/support_03_legal_ethics.md

 ## About this chapter

 **Why is this topic important**
-* helps gathering information about the paperwork
-* helps to identify processes that may be time-consuming
-* avoid violation of legal and ethical requirements
+* Awareness helps to avoid violation of legal and ethical requirements

-Covering the different topics.
+* Early identification of processes that may be time-consuming ensures project progress
+* Document central policies and central documents for later reference

+Questions in this chapter address the following aspects:

+### The responsible institution
+The host institution has an overarching responsibility for following the applicable legislation and ensure that research ethical norms are followed.
+* GDPR: data controller (behandlingsansvarlig).
+If n>1, co-controller agreement.
+More common: one takes responsibility, the other signs data processor agreement.
-* Research-responsible institution(s)
+* Helseforskningsloven: forskningsansvarlig

-* Research Ethical Guidelines and Codes of conduct
+### Research Ethical Guidelines and Codes of conduct
+* Forskningsetikkloven
+* NESH, NENT
+* Codes of conduct

+### Ethical approvals
+* REK
-* Ethical approval(s)
+* FOTS

-* Personal data
+### Personal data
+* GDPR
+* Registration in other systems
+* DPIA

-* Sensitive data
+### Sensitive data
+* other reasons for sensitivity

 ## Question-specific guidance